Relational Foundations For Functorial Data Migration: Categorical Data

 \begin{itemize} \item To each node $N$ corresponds an ``identity'' or ``entity'' table named $N$, a reflexive table with tuples of the form $(x,x)$.
 We can specify this using first-order logic:

 The entries in these tables are called {\it ID}s or {\it keys}, and for the purposes of this paper we require them to be globally unique.
-We call this the {\it globally unique key assumption}. \item To each edge $e\taking N_1 \to N_2$ corresponds a ``link'' table $e$ between identity tables $N_1$ and $N_2$.
-The axioms below merely say that every edge $e\taking N_1 \to N_2$ designates a total function $N_1 \to N_2$:
+We call this the {\it globally unique key assumption}.
+Note that it is possible to use unary tables instead of binary tables, but we have found the uniform binary format to be simpler when manipulating instances using e.g., SQL. \item To each edge $e\taking N_1 \to N_2$ corresponds a ``link'' table $e$ between identity tables $N_1$ and $N_2$.
+The axioms below say that every edge $e\taking N_1 \to N_2$ designates a total function $N_1 \to N_2$: